wildmeshing/wildmeshing-toolkit/docs/main.md

 TODO: Explain how to start a checkpoint

-TODO: Explain how to load and
+TODO: Explain how to load and save a mesh, and what is the hdf5 format

 ### autogen --- Automatic Generation of Connectivity Tables